 Individual Counseling and self-help materials are available at the University Health Center for smokers who wish to quit.
 Individuals can learn more about their smoking behavior, the best strategies for quitting, and measures to avoid relapse.
 Nicotine prevention medication is also available at the University Health Center Pharmacy.
-For more information, please call (301) 314-9629 or email mmoore56@ umd.edu.
+For more information, please call (301) 314-8106 to schedule an appointment with the SUIT team.